genecommerce/Blue-Foot-Documentation/PageBuilder/Hooks.md

     });
 }.bind(this));
 ```

+> Not all hooks wait for hooks to finish, you can determine this by seeing if the Hook.trigger implements a callback function.

 ### Parameters
 When parameters are passed during the trigger event they're available within the `$hook` object, under the `params` key.